Russian sour cherry preserve

 2. Put cherries into a large pot and randomly prickle them with a fork.
 That will help cherry juices to get out of berries and dissolve sugar for the preserve.

 4. Turn the heat on low and start warming up your cherry preserve.
 With the spoon carefully let the rest of the sugar still sitting on top of cherries settle to the bottom.
 Mix the preserve softly trying to avoid breaking the cherries.
-When the cherry preserve starts boiling turn down the heat and mix the preserve to help the sugar on the bottom dissolve.
+When the cherry preserve starts boiling turn down the heat and mix the preserve to help sugar on the bottom dissolve.
 Slowly boil for 3-5 minutes and turn off.
 Cover the pot and leave on the stove.

 6. In several hours or the next day repeat the boiling process again, for the 3rd time.
 After this your Russian sour cherry preserve is ready.
 Both cherries and syrup turned dark.
 Let it cool down a bit and pour into pre-sterilised jars.
-Store sour cherry preserve in the cool dry cupboard or larder in room temperature.
+Store sour cherry preserve in a cool dry cupboard or larder in room temperature.
 Serve with tea!

 The syrup from the sour cherry preserve will make a great NATURAL squash (cordial) for children’s berry drinks.